-When it comes to the fruit candy that represents Japan, I think Sakuma Drops is well-known worldwide, because the fruit-flavored Japanese hard candy appears in a hit film of Studio Ghibli, “Grave of the Fireflies” (Amazon.com).
+When it comes to fruit candy that represents Japan, Sakuma Drops is probably one of the best-recognized in many countries, because the fruit-flavored hard candies appear in Studio Ghibli’s hit film “Hotaru no Haka (火垂るの墓)”, known as “Grave of the Fireflies” in English.

-Sakuma Drops went on the market in 1908.
-Even now the old-fashioned canned candy is still available at many supermarkets in Japan and widely loved by people of all generations.
+The Japanese candy, Sakuma Drops went on the market in 1908, and even now the classic canned fruit candy is widely loved by both adults and children in Japan.

 Matsuya Mizore Dama (マツヤ みぞれ玉)

-Besides, these fruit candies are quite big compared to other Japanese hard candies, so there is no way I can put two or more Mizore Dama balls in the mouth.
-I think it is a hard-type sugar candy rather than a fruit candy, because all the fruit flavors taste almost the same! a little bit tangy and gently sweet.
+Since these treats are quite big compared to other Japanese hard candies, there is no way I can put two or more Mizore Dama balls in the mouth.

-As a matter of fact, Mizore Dama candies are made with sugar, starch syrup, acidifiers, scents and coloring agents, but contain no fruit juice!
+As a matter of fact, according to the ingredient list on the back of the package, the Mizore Dama candy balls are made mainly with sugar, starch syrup, acidifier, flavoring, and colors, and contain no fruit juice.

 Nevertheless, the Japanese candy balls are quite delicious and will make you satisfied.
 In fact, in the National Confectionery Exhibition held in 1989, Matsuya Mizore Dama won the chairman’s award.

 Since the sleet-like colorful fruit candy, Matsuya Mizore Dama has been a long-time favorite in Japan, the product is available at many supermarkets around the country as well as online.